mneilly/Emacs-Persistent-Overlays/README.md

 the file name to which they correspond. **NOTE**: you need to create the directory ~/.emacs-persistent-overlays.

-**persistent-overlays-directory** may be set to indicate a different directory in which to store overlays.
-If **persistent-overlays-use-path-name** is set to t, the overlay file is named using the underscore delimited full path of the file instead of using a SHA1 hash.
-Overlay file names always end with .povly.
+*persistent-overlays-directory* may be set to indicate a different directory in which to store overlays.
+If *persistent-overlays-use-path-name* is set to *t*, the overlay file is named using the underscore delimited full path of the file instead of using a SHA1 hash.
+Overlay file names always end with *.povly*.

-**persistent-overlays-property-names** specifies a list of property symbols that must exist in an overlay for it to be handled by this mode.
-By default it is set to a list containing the symbol **invisible so that overlays which hide sections of a buffer are stored.
+*persistent-overlays-property-names* specifies a list of property symbols that must exist in an overlay for it to be handled by this mode.
+By default it is set to a list containing the symbol *'invisible* so that overlays which hide sections of a buffer are stored.
 This was the primary motivation for this mode.

-If **persistent-overlays-auto-save** is t all overlays containing properties in **persistent-overlays-property-names** will be saved in the directory indicated by **persistent-overlays-directory** when the buffer is saved.
+If *persistent-overlays-auto-save* is *t* all overlays containing properties in *persistent-overlays-property-names* will be saved in the directory indicated by *persistent-overlays-directory* when the buffer is saved.

-If **persistent-overlays-auto-load** is t existing overlays for the buffer will be loaded from **persistent-overlays-directory** when the buffer is loaded or when **persistent-overlays-minor-mode** is enabled.
+If *persistent-overlays-auto-load* is *t* existing overlays for the buffer will be loaded from *persistent-overlays-directory* when the buffer is loaded or when *persistent-overlays-minor-mode* is enabled.

-If **persistent-overlays-auto-merge** is t existing overlays for the buffer will be loaded and merged from **persistent-overlays-directory** when the buffer is loaded and when **persistent-overlays-minor-mode** is enabled.
-This is the default behavior which is useful when persistent-overlays-minor-mode is enabled after having created additional overlays.
+If *persistent-overlays-auto-merge* is *t* existing overlays for the buffer will be loaded and merged from *persistent-overlays-directory* when the buffer is loaded and when *persistent-overlays-minor-mode* is enabled.
+This is the default behavior which is useful when *persistent-overlays-minor-mode* is enabled after having created additional overlays.

-Other custom variables are **persistent-overlays-store-with-user-file**, **persistent-overlays-store-as-hidden** and **persistent-overlays-disable-on-major-mode-change**.
+Other custom variables are *persistent-overlays-store-with-user-file*, *persistent-overlays-store-as-hidden* and *persistent-overlays-disable-on-major-mode-change*.
 Please use describe-variable for details on those variables.

-NOTE: There is currently no mechanism for binding overlay files with the corresponding user files when files are moved.
+**NOTE: There is currently no mechanism for binding overlay files with the corresponding user files when files are moved.
 If you wish to retain existing stored overlays you can manually load or merge the overlays from the original overlay file after renaming the user file.
 You may also want to delete the original overlay file after merging to avoid having unused overlay files lying around.
-Each overlay file contains the full path name of the file to which it applies as its first line.
+Each overlay file contains the full path name of the file to which it applies as its first line.**